ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 # Client Request Behavior {#request}

-A client initiates UDP proxying via an extended CONNECT request as defined in {{CONNECT-UDP}}.
+A client initiates UDP proxying via a CONNECT request as defined in {{CONNECT-UDP}}.
 It then sends a REGISTER_CLIENT_CID capsule whenever it advertises a new Client Connection ID to the target, and a REGISTER_SERVER_CID capsule when it has received a new Server Connection ID for the target.